judios/AzureSphere_AlarmKeyPad/README.md

 #MQTT
-This sketch is publishing changes to a free mqtt server (test.mosquito.org) you can subscribe to the same same topic on a android phone width a mqtt client like [MyMQTT](https://play.google.com/store/apps/details?id=at.tripwire.mqtt.client&hl=en)
+This sketch is publishing changes to a free mqtt server (test.mosquito.org) you can subscribe to the same same topic on a android phone width a mqtt client like [MyMQTT](https://play.google.com/store/apps/details?id=at.tripwire.mqtt.client&hl=en) or by using a web mqtt client like [HiveMQ](http://www.hivemq.com/demos/websocket-client/)

 Arduino currently suports the below commands